California Deer News

 California data: The California Department of Fish and Game estimated 489,000 deer in 2012, up from an estimate of 445,000 deer in 2011.
 Our population model puts the number below 400,000.
 Recent population estimates from CDFW do not track with the declining deer harvest [see the discussion below or research].
-The deer population is down from about 850,000 in 1990 and from the peak in the 1960s of 1.5 to 2 million.
-During the 1800-1850s, the deer population is estimated to have been about 800,000.
+The deer population is down from around 850,000 in 1990 and from the peak near 1960 of around 2 million.
+During the 1800-1850s, the deer population is thought to have been roughly about 800,000.
 The population fell to about 300,000 during the 1850 to 1910 period, the historic record low.
 California suspended deer hunting to preserve the herd in 1917 after the annual harvest fell to 8,500.
 The 2011 reported harvest was about 11,500.

 The mountain lion population peaked in 1996 at about 6,000 and was estimated at about 4,000 in 2010.
 Estimated $400 million related to deer hunting in the state annually.
-Resident Hunting License $43.46

 - California Roadkill Observation System Report what you see, the roadkill incidents are saved to a database that is mapped and used at U.C.
 Davis for Wildlife Research.